sherlock-protocol/sherlock-v2-docs/audits/judging/judging/README.md

    - Reentrancy
    - Access control
    - Front-run / sandwich ( issue A that identifies a front-run and issue B that identifies a sandwich can be duplicated )

+The exception to this would be if underlying code implementations, impact, and the fixes are different, then they can be treated separately.

 ### X. Best practices: